 As discussed, most side effects can be managed with dose adjustment and/or alteration in the frequency and/or route of administration.

 Always a hot topic.
-Management of symptoms are discussed in the blog TRT – How to Control Oestrogen.
+Management of symptoms are discussed in the blogs The Importance of Oestrogen in TRT and Controlling Oestrogen Without Pharmaceutical Drugs.
 There is a place for use of ancillary drugs such as Exemestane, however it’s normally the lazy physician’s approach to TRT.